 We are rooted in our nation’s history

 Tufts Medical Center’s founding institution was the Boston Dispensary, established in 1796 by early American patriots including Paul Revere and Samuel Adams.
 This makes us the oldest permanent medical facility in New England and the third oldest in the country.
-Floating Hospital for Children, our onsite pediatric hospital, began its life as a hospital ship in the Boston Harbor in 1894 before coming onshore permanently in 1931.
+Tufts Children's Hospital, our onsite pediatric hospital, began its life as a hospital ship in the Boston Harbor in 1894 before coming onshore permanently in 1931.

 Nationally recognized care

 Tufts Medical Center stays relentlessly focused on delivering the highest quality care to all our patients.
-U.S. News & World Report ranks many of our physicians in the top 1% of all physicians nationally, and Boston Magazine recognizes our physicians in 41 different specialties in the Top Doctors edition.
-And we are proud to say that for two consecutive years, Boston Business Journal readers named us as a top health care brand in the region – one year in 1st place, another in 2nd.
+U.S. News & World Report ranks many of our physicians in the top 1% of all physicians nationally and Boston Magazine recognizes our physicians in 53 different specialties in the Top Doctors edition.

 We treat the whole family